sethjuarez/numl/Docs/articles/GettingStarted.md

 # Writing Some Code

-Add the sample [Iris.cs](Iris.zip) code to your project folder.
+Add the sample  code to your project folder.
 I added some code  to my `Program.cs` code (it ended up like this):

 ```csharp